EAT Lancet, released January 2019, claims to be the ‘plant-based’ solution we’ve all been waiting for to save your health and the planet.

 There has already been a lot written on the motives and validity of the environmental claims behind the EAT Lancet report so I will not try to duplicate them.

-I first came across the EAT Lancet diet when I was asked on Facebook what I thought of it from a nutrient density and satiety perspective so I will try to focus on adding to the nutrition critique side of the discussion.
+I first came across the EAT Lancet diet when I was asked what I thought of it from a nutrient density and satiety perspective.
+So, I will try to focus on adding to the nutrition side of the discussion.

 What is the EAT Lancet diet?